aigatech/AppliedResearchOAfa2025/submissions/README.md

 # Semantic Search System

 Welcome to the **Semantic Search System**!
-This project allows you to store and search sentences in a database using semantic embeddings.
+This project allows you to store and then search sentences in a database using semantic embeddings.
+This project implements a semantic search engine using Hugging Face’s **Transformers** and **PyTorch**.
+The user first adds sentences that generate **sentence embeddings** using the `all-MiniLM-L6-v2` model.
+The program is able to search for semantically similar sentences with **cosine similarity**.

 ## Features
 - **Add Sentences**: Store sentences along with their semantic embeddings in the database.